janboone/applied-economics/source/source/assignment3.rst

 Example assignment: http://janboone.github.io/Deductible_Health_Insurance/

-The python noetbook here is more elaborate than what we expect you to do.
+The python notebook here is more elaborate than what we expect you to do.
 However, the following ingredients will be important when we evaluate your assignment: